 AUI was incorporated in the United States of America (USA).
 AUI is involved in property development in Florida, USA.
 AUI is jointly owned with GPI (45%) and Warrenton Enterprises Corporation (10%) of William Cu-Unjieng.
-AUI is in the process of liquidation after the completion of the projects in Naples and Orlando.
-No information was obtained in the financial status and operations of AUI since 2012.
+AUI is in the process of liquidation.